patricksurry/g3/README.md

 ...
 ```

-Now we need a server that provides metrics at the `/metrics/fake.json` endpoint.
+Now we'll need a server that provides metrics at the `/metrics/fake.json` endpoint.
 To start with we'll run a server that also provides fake metrics,
 so the behavior will look similar but gives us the stubs to hook it up to whatever source we want.
 Grab this sample [G3 python server](https://github.com/patricksurry/g3py)